Package 'webgazeR'

 Value

-A character string representing the location of the image, or 'NA' if the image is not found or is missing.
+A character string representing the location name or NA if not found.

 Description

-This function calculates the number and percentage of points that fall outside a specified range (0, 1) for both X and Y coordinates, grouped by subject.
+This function calculates the number and percentage of gaze points that fall outside the screen dimensions, and optionally removes only the out-of-bounds gaze points.

 Usage